Before You Write a Custom Rule

 Step 2: Review the log mapping for your source

-Before you write a rule, you’ll want to verify what attributes are available in the Records created from the target data source.
+Before you write a rule, you’ll want to verify what attributes are available in the records created from the target data source.
 You can do this by reviewing the log mapping for the data source. Â

 Let’s say you’re going to write a rule that fires every time a successful Windows login occurs from a user account that doesn’t match your standard account naming convention.
 You know, maybe because you’ve checked Microsoft documentation, that the Windows event that records successful logins is Security Log Event ID 4624.
 So, you’ll take a look at the Cloud SIEM log mapping for that event, assuming there is one.